strontic/strontic.github.io/xcyclopedia/library/TCPSVCS.EXE-1FC74417E6ED1E3BF3EB2C2671DE4A07.md

 ## Possible Misuse

 *The following table contains possible examples of `TCPSVCS.EXE` being misused.
-While `TCPSVCS.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `TCPSVCS.EXE` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --